I am an art historian and have a Master's degree in English literature. My interests include popular science, language and folklore.

-In English, our word "philosopher" is composed of two Greek words, "philo" meaning love and "sophist", which means learning.
-Greece, of course, gave the world the famous gang of three philosophers, Socrates, Aristotle and Plato.
-Our modern school system is derived from the learning methods of classical times, the word "skhole" meaning "learning, disputation and philosophy".
+In English, the word "philosopher" is composed of two Greek words: "philo," which means love, and "sophist", which means learning.
+Greece, of course, gave the world the famous gang of three philosophers, Socrates, Aristotle, and Plato.
+Our modern school system is derived from the learning methods of classical times, the word "skhole" meaning "learning, disputation, and philosophy".
 From it, we derive our words school and schoIar.
 Around 428 BC, Plato founded his Academy, the name surprisingly derived from that of "Akademos", a Greek hero.
 Today, an academy is still a place of specialist learning and a "sophisticated" person is one who is socially advanced.

 Public Life and Politics